openshift/openshift-ansible/docs/proposals/role-entry-points.md

 Each role consists of a set of tasks and variables read/set in some of the tasks.
 Some of the tasks can store their results into registered variables, e.g. store stdout of a docker pull command.
-Some of the tasks may be run only under certain conditions that are generated outside of a role, e.g. pull images only if a deployment is containerized.
+Some of the tasks may be run only under certain conditions that are known outside of a role, e.g. pull images only if a deployment is containerized.
 Some of the tasks are run only if a certain variable is defined, e.g. add additional Kubelet arguments into the `node-config.yml` if `kubelet_additional_args` inventory variable is defined.

-Some roles work with a lot of variables that from a point of view of a role are uninvited citizens.
+Some roles work with a lot of variables that from a point of view of a role make its maintenance more expensive.
 Some of the variables are set inside a role, some of them are set outside of a role.
 The variables outside of a role are hard to track, hard to determine their value or a condition under which they are defined.
 These unknown facts make a role harder